romainrbr/flipchair/GITHUB_CHANGELOG.md

 Build: BD3.1711

+The biggest change log ever, this marked the end of Bubble Tea [r2] branch as future development switched to Bubble Tea [QPR1].
+See you at Snapshot 7 or Development 4!

+(Again) Originally going to launch D3 if most of the issue on tracker have been resolved, but hit a stability milestone instead.

+This release includes 4 new features, and 33 bug fixes, Reimplemented some of Lawnchair features, better sizing of home screen, updated README.md screenshot and the inclusion of Bubble Tea project into the official Lawnchair repository as 16-dev!

 This release have been tested with:
 * ☁️ Pixel 6 (Android 12.0)
 * 📱 Nothing (3a)-series (Android 15, Android 16.0)